Dineshs91/gits/README.md

 Get out of apocalypse

 ## Note:
-In most of the scenarios it is assumed that the commits are not pushed to origin (remote) yet.
+In most of the scenarios, it is assumed that the commits are not pushed to origin (remote) yet.
-If you are going to do force push to origin, please know the consequences of it before going ahead.
+If you are going to do force push, please know the consequences of doing so before going ahead.

 ## Undo a git rebase
 [Answer by Charles Bailey](http://stackoverflow.com/a/135614/2134124)